Story or Stereotype? Avoiding Poverty Porn in NGO Fundraising

 Beyond being morally questionable, poverty porn can also cast doubt on an organisation’s legitimacy.

 This is where perception becomes reality.
-When one bad actor uses poverty porn to commit fraud, it creates a climate of suspicion around all nonprofits using similar tactics—even the ones doing genuine work.
+When one bad actor uses poverty porn to commit fraud, it creates a climate of suspicion around all nonprofits using similar tactics, even the ones doing genuine work.
 The damage isn’t just reputational; it erodes donor trust across the sector.

 Challenging the Lens: The Stories We Choose to Tell

-In a SEA Today interview titled Poverty Porn – Commodification of Poverty in Media, Dr. Dian Arymami explains how certain portrayals of poverty objectify people in their most vulnerable moments.
+In a SEA Today interview titled Poverty Porn – Commodification of Poverty in Media, Dr Dian Arymami explains how certain portrayals of poverty objectify people in their most vulnerable moments.
 “We are putting people… in their most humiliating moment shared across the globe,” she says, adding that such content often serves engagement over impact.

 What Happens When We Listen Instead

 It means getting consent.
-Means showing the person behind the image as a full human being – not just a symbol of tragedy.
+Means showing the person behind the image as a full human being, not just a symbol of tragedy.
 It means using your platform not to speak for someone, but to amplify their voice.

-Ethical storytelling means showing the person behind the image as a full human being – not just a symbol of tragedy.
+Ethical storytelling means showing the person behind the image as a full human being, not just a symbol of tragedy.

 And audiences respond to that.
 They crave stories that feel real.
 Stories that honour, not flatten.
-As Dr. Arymami said in her interview, commodifying poverty may win short-term attention, but it strips away something far more valuable: shared humanity.
+As Dr Arymami said in her interview, commodifying poverty may win short-term attention, but it strips away something far more valuable: shared humanity.

 Final Thought: From Compassion to Collaboration

 Poverty porn tries to shock people into giving.
-But maybe the goal isn’t to shock—it’s to connect.
+But maybe the goal isn’t to shock, it’s to connect.

 We don’t need more close-ups of tears.
-We need close-ups of agency.
+We need close-ups of the agency.
 Of resilience.
 Of a mother laughing with her child, not just holding them in grief and of a teacher at the chalkboard, not just a crumbling classroom.

 The real power of storytelling doesn’t lie in how sad it makes us feel.
 It lies in how truthfully it reflects the people we claim to serve.